Skip to content

 3. Writing Functions Supporting File Uploads

-DataFlux Func also supports file uploads through synchronous APIs (Old: Auth Link).
+DataFlux Func also supports file uploads through synchronous APIs (Old Version: Auth Links).

-When handling uploaded files, you can add a files parameter to receive file information.
-After uploading, DataFlux Func automatically stores the files in a temporary upload directory for further script processing.
+When handling uploaded files, you can add a files parameter to receive the uploaded file information.
+After uploading, DataFlux Func automatically stores the file in a temporary upload directory for subsequent script processing.

 Example